srcML/srcML/doc/srcml_input.md

 : Set line endings for a specific <environment>.
 Acceptable <environment>s are "Unix" or "Windows".
 Acceptable <ending>s are "\r\n" or "\n".

-`--OUTPUT_FORMAT_FLAG_LONG=<format>`
-: Specifies the output format, such as "tar.gz".
-As the output file's extension determines the output format, this is useful when writing to standard output.

 `-OUTPUT_SRC_FLAG_SHORT`, `--OUTPUT_SRC_FLAG_LONG`
 : Outputs text in source code format.
 This is the default when the input is in srcML format.